Maritime Squadron of the Armed Forces of Malta: Current fleet

+OPV748 class: Offshore patrol vessel; P71; Italy; 2023; Built by Cantiere Navale Vittoria [it] Italy at Adria, and replaced P61 as the flagship of the Maritime Squadron.
+Largest ship in the Maritime Squadron.

-The European commission voted €110 million in funds for the AFM.
+The European commission provided €110 million in funds for the AFM.
 The government used these funds to purchase the four P21 (Austal) class patrol vessels and has bought 2 new Beechcraft Super King Air offshore maritime surveillance aircraft for the Air Wing of the Armed Forces of Malta.